IBE160/SG-Gruppe-Stavanger/docs/product-brief-ibe160-2025-11-03.md

 - User Authentication: Secure registration and login using NextAuth.js (email/password).
 - Food Inventory Management: Users add food items with quantities and expiration dates.
-- Barcode Scanning: Use the device camera to scan barcodes and instantly add items, minimizing manual entry.
 - Inventory Overview: Users can view, edit, and delete items from their pantry or fridge.
-- Smart Grocery List Generation: Automatically creates a shopping list for a recipe or meal plan, excluding items already in the user's pantry.
+- **Basic Grocery List Generation:** Automatically creates a shopping list for a recipe, excluding items already in the user's pantry.
 - Recipe Database (Spoonacular API): Browse, search, and view recipes from Spoonacular’s API.
 - Flexible Recipe Matching: Intelligently suggest recipes even if the user is missing 1-2 ingredients to prevent "no results" dead ends.
 - Manual Inventory Update: Require user confirmation before deducting ingredients from the pantry after a meal is cooked to ensure accuracy and build trust.